brittniwendling/HCI-584X-Project-Summer-2020/README.md

 File and Start Quiz” button.
 This button will open up a file selector where you can choose any .csv file to fun through the app.
 Please see the ReadMe.md for full information on how the file will need to be structured in order to work properly with the app.

 After you choose your .csv file to load, StudyStar⭐️  will automatically begin the quiz.
 One questions will be shown at a time, where you will choose your answer and click the “Check Answer” button.
 You will then be provided with feedback on whether your answer was correct.
 A progress bar is shown at the bottom of the quiz, which shows you real-time feedback of your progress towards finishing the quiz.
 Once you answer all of the questions, you will be shown how many questions you got right and your total score!
 Exit the quiz at any point by clicking the “Quit Quiz” button in the top right corner.

-Example of a project ReadMe (User's guide)

-Start with a simple description of what your project does.
-This here gives examples of 2 simple project file/folder structures:

-main.py: imports from the stuff module (the local stuff.py file) run_testpak.py: uses a simple package (called testpak) that can be installed via pip.
-HCI584X_Project-LIFE

-Learning Important Factual Equivalents (Calorie Edition) - Python A small test app that translates common fast food menu items (that a User selects) to equivalent physical exercise duration/exertion level and healthy alternatives that people can more easily relate with.
-This information is meant to educate and entertain by helping the user understand the equivalent effort to offset consumption (provided the consumption is in excess of the minimum amount of calories for normal exertion throughout the day) as well as to share findings through messaging/social media in a consumable format a "Meme Card".

-Requirements

-Python 3.7 or higher
-rich
-dill 0.3 or higher
-Installation

-List what the user needs to do before running your app for main.py

-use pip to install the required third party packages: pip -r requirements.txt Pillow==7.0.0

-for run_testpak.py

-use pip to build and install testpack as a local package and install required packages open a OS terminal, go into the project root folder and type: pip install . (<- dot!)
-Usage

-Describe how to run your app

-main.py: run it in the project root folder, so it can import from the testpack folder testpak.py: can be run from any folder once it's been installed locally Code Examples

-If your project code is meant to be integrated into python code, you should list at least a few usage examples that can be copy/pasted and run.
-For more complex cases, consider writing a separate tutorial (put it and its code into a separate folder called tutorial).
-Here, I'll just give one of the functions that my package defines:

-# use the evenOdd function
-from testpak import evenOdd
-x = int(input("Enter a number:"))
-print(x, "is",  evenOdd(x))
-Known issues

-List any known bugs and limitations

-Acknowledgments

-If some project was instrumental in helping you with this project, consider listing it here.

-How to markdown?

-see https://guides.github.com/features/mastering-markdown/ for a guide on markdown.

-Note that images need to be referenced, i.e. you will need to put them into a separate folder, here I've put an image into my docs folder:

-Alt text for image